mschreie/hpe_oneview_ansible_handsonlabs/exercises/40_credentialsetup.md

 ## Objectives
-- We know from the last section that our Job Template is still not working.
+- _optional_ We know from the last section that our Job Template is still not working.
 Executing this Job Template fails, because the variables holding the credentials are not available.
 - We will therefor create the credential type
 - create the credential
-- Executing this Job Template again should at least have solved the issue with undefined variables
+- _optional_ Executing this Job Template again should at least have solved the issue with undefined variables
 - Create all remaining credentials

 ## The Tasks
-### Review Job Execution
+### _optional_ Review Job Execution
 Review the output of the last time we executed the Job template Navigate to **Jobs** in Tower UI, and click on the upmost **XX - Oneview: Oneview testing** :